Chimpuk Hermitage Trekking Tour

 Stay overnight in Lhasa

-Drive to Samye Monastery from Lhasa along the famous Yarlung Tsang River.
+Today, we will drive to Samye Monastery from Lhasa along the famous Yarlung Tsang River.
 Have a glimpse of Yarlung Valley, which is considered the cradle of Tibetan civilization.
+The best shooting location for Samye Monastery is on the Haiburi Holy Mountain that is ahead of Samye Township.
+Or you also can choose to take pictures at a pagoda of the hillside if your energy is limited.

 - Samye Monastery